-BUILDING BANGLADESH'S DIGITAL FUTURE
+BANGLADESH'S DIGITAL REVOLUTION

-Building Bangladesh's Digital Future
+Bangladesh's Digital Revolution

 Introduction

-Over the last nine years, Bangladesh witnessed a strong surge of growth in most of the development indices-spanning from the economy to human and social development.
+Over the last seven years, Bangladesh witnessed a strong surge of growth in most of the development indices-spanning from the economy to human and social development.
 Powered by the Awami League Government's Vision 2021, which aimed to turn Bangladesh into a middle income country by 2021, the country has witnessed record economic development and poverty reduction since 2008.
 In the last several years, every year has seen new records in remittance earnings, foreign exchange reserves, export earnings and foreign direct investment.

 One of the key tools for achieving Vision 2021 was the earmarking of the 'Digital Bangladesh' approach, the brainchild of Prime Minister Sheikh Haisna and her ICT Affairs Adviser Sajeeb Wazed, to utilize the usage of ICT (Information and Communication technology) as a tool for development and sustainability.
 The aim was to transform Bangladesh into a technologically advanced nation by 2021.
 To that end, the country has come a long way.
 Driven by widespread digitization in the public and private sectors, the country has seen exponential growth in its internet connectivity, mobile phone usage, IT export earnings and use of ICT in education and accessibility of public services.
 ICT training by the Government has opened a new horizon in youth employment through outsourcing.

 When the Digital Bangladesh efforts got underway seven years ago only 20 million of Bangladeshis were accessing mobile phone.
 Today that number has grown to more than 120 million and is still climbing.
 A total of 5,275 digital centers have been set up across the country that already served people 120 million times with services like registration of 70 million births, and providing essential information to more than 2 million overseas job-seekers.
 Around 1.3 million ICT professionals, along with, 10,000 ICT entrepreneurs have become self-reliant, helping the country earn around \$300 million over the years and turning Bangladesh as an emerging hub for ICT outsourcing.
 The total size of the ICT market in Bangladesh was merely \$26 million in 2008 which now has reached \$600 million.
-With the launching of the country's first satellite, the country has entered the space age on 11th May, 2018 (US Standard Time).
+With the introduction of the country's first satellite, the country is set to enter the space age by 2017.

 This publication looks at the journey of 'Digital Bangladesh' so far, especially in terms of its impact in enabling the people to empower themselves and turn around their fates.

 TABLE OF CONTENTS

-01 ICT Visionaries 05

-02 Bangladesh enters Space Era 06

-03 Internet Connectivity 10

-04 Mobile Technology 12

-05 Rapid Expansion in Outsourcing 14

-06 ICT and Skills Development 15

-07 Large Scale IT Infrastructure 17

-08 Use of ICT in Good Governance 20

-09 ICT for Inclusive Growth 21

-10 Mobile Banking 23

-11 Future of Digital Communication 25

-12 What the World Says 26

-13 Awards for Digital Bangladesh 27